jawhnypoh/COVID_19_tracker/README.md

 - **Color Coded:** Color coded statistics for Tested, Confirmed, Active, Deaths, Critical, Recovered, and many more
 - **Charts:** Pie Chart showing percentages, Line Chart showing historical data, Bar Chart showing the most affected countries
 - **News:** Get the latest on COVID related news, tapping on a news article leads to a webview of that article via the URL
-- **Testing Centers:** NEW!
-Find COVID testing locations for any US state within a map view using Google Maps services
+- **Testing Centers:** Find COVID testing locations for any US state within a map view using Google Maps services

-## Potential Future Features:
+## Potential Features:
+- **Navigation Bar in Map View:** Bottom nav bar in the Map View to toggle between map and list of COVID testing centers
 - **Swipe to Refresh:** Swiping down from any of the detail screens will cause the page to refresh with new data
+- **Counties View:** Add additional information in US States counties screen
 - **Murica Tab:** Current tab is only for showing US States data; allow the user to choose/search for provinces or counties of other countries instead (dependent on API availability)
+- **News Filter:** Adding filtering functionality in the News tab
-- **Vaccine Data:** Current data on vaccines are limited, will plan to eventually add a screen on vaccine related information
+- **Vaccine Data:** Current data on vaccines is limited, will plan to eventually add a screen on vaccine related information

 ## Installation Instructions:
 ### Android